katmutua/admission_controller/README.md

           - <resource>
         failurePolicy: <policy>  # Specifies how the policy should proceed if the webhook admission server is unavailable.
 Either Ignore (allow/fail open) or Fail (block/fail closed).
         `
-    ClientConfig,: defines where our service can be found (it can be an external URL) and the path which our validation server will listen on Since security is always important, adding the cert authority will tell the Kubernetes API to use HTTPS and validate our server using the passed asset.
+    ClientConfig: defines where our service can be found (it can be an external URL) and the path which our validation server will listen on Since security is always important, adding the cert authority will tell the Kubernetes API to use HTTPS and validate our server using the passed asset.